How to Merge JSON Files: Fastest and Easiest Way (2026)

 echo '</body></html>' >> "$OUTPUT"

-echo "Merged HTML files into $OUTPUT"Complete Guide
+echo "Merged HTML files into $OUTPUT"In-depth walkthrough

 Combining HTML email templates that were built in separate parts (header, body, footer) is the most common use case.
 Email clients don't support external stylesheets, so you need everything in one file with inline styles.